OfficeDev/Office-Add-in-samples/Excel-custom-functions/AzureFunction/README.md

     - **Function app**: Your project is deployed to and runs in this new function app.

     A notification is displayed after your function app is created and the deployment package is applied.
 Select **View Output** in this notification to view the creation and deployment results, including the Azure resources that you created.
-6. Select the Azure icon on the Activity bar.
+7. Select the Azure icon on the Activity bar.
 You should see an Azure Functions area in the Side Bar.
     ![Screenshot of the Azure icon on the Activity bar.](images/azure-icon.png)
-7. In the **Azure: Functions** area, expand the new function app under your subscription.
+8. In the **Azure: Functions** area, expand the new function app under your subscription.
 Expand **Functions**, right-click **AddTwo**, and then choose **Copy function URL**.
-8. You can test that the Azure function is working by calling it from a browser.
+9. You can test that the Azure function is working by calling it from a browser.
 Open a browser window and enter the URL you just copied.
 If you want to add numbers, append the following query string to the URL `?first=1&second=2`.
 You should see the result `{ "answer": 3}` returned to the browser.

 ### Add CORS support for the custom function

 You'll need to enable CORS support for the Office Add-in before it can call the Azure function online.

 1. Open the Azure portal and sign in.
-You can do this by right-clicking the function app in Visual Studio Code and choosing **Open in Portal**.
+You can do this by selecting the Azure icon on the Activity bar in Visual Studio Code.
+Then right-click your Azure subscription for the Azure function and choose **Open in Portal**.
 2. In the Azure portal, select the function app.
 3. Choose **Platform features**.
 4. Choose **CORS** in the **API** section.